koljapluemer/obsidian-the-queue/README.md

 ![](doc/img/misc_1.png)

-2. A valid note with `q-type: misc` said explicitly, no content besides the title, given a [priority value](#priority).
+2. A valid note with `q-type: misc` said explicitly, no content besides the name, given a [priority value](#priority).

 `"Whom the gods wish to destroy, they give unlimited resources".md`